 What Do I Do If I Don’t Have Car Insurance and Am In an Accident?

 Car accidents can be costly and take a lot of time and effort to straighten out.
-Depending on the severity of a car accident, there may be medical bills, ambulance fees, pain and suffering and other damages involved.
+Depending on the severity of a car accident, there may be medical bills, ambulance fees, pain and suffering, and other damages involved.
 If you have car insurance coverage, these costs may be covered by your insurance company, but if you don’t have car insurance, you might have to pay for these damages out of pocket.
-If you have been involved in a car accident and don’t have car insurance, act quickly and speak with a car accident lawyer to see how to best proceed with your case.
+If you have been involved in a car accident and don’t have car insurance, act quickly, and speak with a car accident lawyer to see how to best proceed with your case.

 Is Car Insurance Mandatory in Every State?

 In most state’s there is a minimum amount of coverage that must be purchased by drivers.
-The amount and type of coverage that each state requires varies but is generally between $15,000 to $30,000 per person.
+The amount and type of coverage that each state requires vary but are generally between $15,000 to $30,000 per person.
 If you are involved in a car accident, insurance coverage not only benefits you but the other driver as well.
 Car insurance coverage may pay for some or all of the damages that occurred in the accident.
 Insurance coverage can save you from potentially paying thousands of dollars to the other driver in the accident.
-If you don’t have insurance and are involved in a car accident, even if you’re not at-fault, you may face fines and fees for driving without insurance depending on your state’s driving laws.
+If you don’t have insurance and are involved in a car accident, even if you’re not at fault, you may face fines and fees for driving without insurance depending on your state’s driving laws.
 If you’re unsure about whether or not you need insurance in your state, or have the right amount of coverage to stay protected in a car accident, speaking with your lawyer can help.